 - Make sure to save your changes

-Adding an SPF record is a form of email authentication, not a solution to fix poor delivery.
-This validation can help establish your sender reputation if you're just starting out, or protect performance that's already strong.
-But, if your sender reputation is poor, SPF authentication is unlikely to improve your reputation, or boost your delivery.
+SPF record validation can help establish your sender reputation if you're just starting out, or protect performance that's already strong.
+If your sender reputation is poor, SPF authentication is unlikely to improve your reputation or boost your delivery.